Section Five

 Ethnographic Interviewing to Understand All Individuals’ Experiences, Abilities, Interpretations, and Concerns

-As we continue to think about multi-cultural or universally designed approaches for clinical assessment and intervention, let’s consider a set of techniques that can be useful both for initial assessment and in our continuing relationships with all clients: ethnographic interviewing.
+As we continue to think about multi-culturally appropriate or universally-designed approaches for clinical service delivery, let’s consider a set of techniques that can be useful for initial assessment, for goal-setting, and in our continuing relationships with all clients: ethnographic interviewing.
 You might notice, as we discuss this technique, that in many ways it is little more than an extended variation on “Yes, and”!

 Ethnography refers, as a bit of background, to a set of intertwined methods from cultural anthropology that seek to understand groups of people from and within their lived experiences and points of view (see Howell, 2018).
 Anthropologists engaging in ethnographic inquiry depend on multiple methods, for multiple reasons, traditionally including “participant-observation” or working as a “participant observer.”
 These terms refer to the ethnographer, who may be embedded within a group (as a participant) while also attempting to observe, record, and analyze that group’s behaviors and beliefs (as a researcher or observer).